tdaron/JiraOdooTimesheetLink/README.md

 # Environment Variables

+## JIRA_TIMESHEET_FIELD
+This is the jira request field with odoo timesheet code

 ## ODOO_ADMIN
 This is your odoo username ( user have to be able to edit all timesheets )
 ## ODOO_PASSWORD